Recipe: Overnight Chocolate Chia Seed Pudding

 Total time: 15 mins (not including chilling)

 - 1 1/2 cups (360 ml) almond milk, unsweetened.
-Can use organic soy milk, or coconut milk or rice milk alternatives
+You can use organic soy milk, or coconut milk or rice milk alternatives

 - 1/3 cup (63 g) chia seeds